Mr. Mohammad Humayun Kabir

 Mr. Kabir has delivered lectures at Bangladesh’s National Defence College (NDC), Defence Services Command and Staff College (DSCSC) and Bangladesh Military Academy (BMA) and in some foreign countries.
 He has been an academic adviser to the NDC members from Bangladesh and abroad since 2007.
 He is also an occasional guest speaker at the University of Dhaka and the Bangla Academy, Dhaka.
 Mr. Kabir is a PhD thesis examiner of an Indian University and an external examiner of International Relations courses of Jahangirnagar University, Savar, Bangladesh.
 He is a former examiner of Bangladesh Civil Service (BCS) examination papers and a reviewer of research papers published in the Bangladesh Public Administration Training Centre (BPATC) journal and a journal of Chittagong University, Bangladesh.
 He also reviews research articles for foreign journals.
 He is a former editor of quarterly BIISS journal (Dhaka), quarterly Bangladesh Foreign Policy Survey (BFPS), BIISS, Dhaka (now defunct), and regional editor of Contemporary South Asia, Oxford, UK.

 Mr. Kabir is an alumnus of the Near East and South Asia (NESA) Center for Strategic Studies of the National Defense University in Washington D.C., USA, as well as the Asia-Pacific Center for Security Studies (APCSS), Hawaii.
-Mr. Kabir has traveled widely in East, Southeast, South and Central Asia, the Middle East, Europe and North America.
+Mr. Kabir has lived in Ukraine, India, the United Kingdom, Srilanka, Singapore and the United States, and has traveled widely in East, Southeast, South and Central Asia, the Middle East, Europe and North America.